Rage-baiting: Background

-A 2012 Journal of Politics (JOP) article found that political actors were intentionally incorporating emotional content to evoke anxiety into their messaging to elicit interest in a topic.
+A 2012 Journal of Politics (JOP) article found that political actors were intentionally incorporating emotional content into their messaging to evoke anxiety to elicit interest in a topic.
 The article questioned why this political tactic resulted in viewers feeling more anger than anxiety.
 The study found that anger increased information-seeking behaviour and often resulted in web users clicking on the political website to learn more.
 The research said there were also psychological incentives to use angry rhetoric in political communication.
-A 2018 Media Matters for America article citing the JOP journal, reiterated that "anger is a powerful tool in the worlds of both politics and media."
-The political media industry knows that real or imagined outrage attracts readers making narratives that evoke very popular in political media.
+A 2018 Media Matters for America article citing the JOP journal reiterated that "anger is a powerful tool in the worlds of both politics and media."
+The political media industry knows that real or imagined outrage attracts readersmaking narratives that evoke it very popular in political media.

 A November 2018 National Review article decrying social-justice warriors was cited as an example of rage-baiting by Media Matters for America.
-The Review article was in response to Tweets criticizing the cartoon image used by the ABC's Twitter account to advertise Charlie Brown's Thanksgiving on November 21, 2018.
+The Review article was in response to Tweets criticizing the cartoon image used by the ABC's Twitter account to advertise A Charlie Brown Thanksgiving on November 21, 2018.
 Franklin, the Black friend was sitting all alone on one side of Charlie Brown's Thanksgiving dinner table.
-Several unverified accounts by Twitter usersincluding one with zero followerscalled the image racist.
-Conservatives were so frustrated by these overly sensitive, politically correct, "snowflake" liberals who posted, that they in turn responded in anger.
-The Media Matters for America article said that there was irony in the way in which the National Review article which intended to illustrate how liberals were too easily provoked to anger, actually succeeded in enraging conservatives.
+Several unverified accounts by Twitter users, including one with zero followers, called the image racist.

+Conservatives were so frustrated by these overly sensitive, politically correct, "snowflake" liberals who posted, that they, in turn, responded in anger.
+The Media Matters for America article said that there was irony in the way in which the National Review article, which intended to illustrate how liberals were too easily provoked to anger, actually succeeded in enraging conservatives.

 Information technologies and digital media enable unprecedented capacities for online manipulation, including click-baiting, rage baiting and rage farming.
-In his 7 January 2022 tweet John Scott-Railton described how a person was "being rage farmed" when they responded to an inflammatory post with an equally inflammatory quote tweet since algorithms on Twitter, TikTok, YouTube, Facebook and other social media platforms, reward posts that attract engagement by amplifying the posts.
+In his January 7, 2022 tweet, John Scott-Railton described how a person was "being rage farmed" when they responded to an inflammatory post with an equally inflammatory quote tweet since algorithms on Twitter, TikTok, YouTube, Facebook and other social media platforms, reward posts that attract engagement by amplifying the posts.

 A 2020 review of the conservative Canadian online news magazine, The Post Millennial, which was started in 2017, said it was far-right America's most recent rage-baiting outlet.